JardelDeveloper/fullstack-igti/README.md

 # :wrench: Issues

-Feel free to **file a new issue** with a respective title and description on the the [Full stack - IGTI](https://github.com/JardelDeveloper/fullstack-igti/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [fullstack-igti](https://github.com/JardelDeveloper/fullstack-igti/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**.

 # :memo: License